VatomInc/vatom-spaces-token-gating/README.md

 > **Note:** You can only sideload plugins in a space you are the owner of.

-## Using the plugin (Version 0)
+## Using the plugin (Version 1)
-- Open the plugin menu
+- Open the tokens menu (via button on bottom bar)
-- Find the token gating plugin (which should be sideloaded)
-- Open settings panel
+- Create token/s
-- Input the relevant details (Vatom ID is mandatory)
+- Input the vatom ID of the vatom you wish to tokenize (Mandatory)

-**Note** Currently only able to use Vatom ID.
-However, other fields will speed up API query.
+- Input the other fields if you'd like (Optional) it should speed up the API request time
+- Can delete token if necessary, setting the Vatom ID to empty will prevent it from being used as well.

 **Note** Admins by design.
 Will bypass entry denial.
-A popup will be displayed to notify user of this.
+A popup will be displayed to notify user of this. <br />
+**Note** The API query takes a few seconds to return before granting or denying entrance to space.